-- school, even if the school and nursery are located on the same premises or run by the school itself. - Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the City of York Guide for Parents which is available at www.york.gov.uk/guideforparents or upon request from the City of York School Services team.
-It is recommended that all applicants consider the information in the Guidefor Parents before making an application. - The admission of children with an Education, Health and Care plan are covered by different admission regulations.
-Following negotiation, if Huntington Primary Academy has been named, a place will be allocated for these children before considering other applications.
+- 6 Under the primary and infant school admission arrangements the allocation of places is based on where the child/parent lives and the preferences of parent/carers. - The admission of children into the Reception year at an infant or primary school is a completely separate process to nursery admissions.
+Attendance at a particular nursery class or early years provider does not give a child any priority within the admissions policy for admission to a community or voluntary controlled infant or primary school, even if the school and nursery are located on the same premises or the nursery is run by the school itself. - Advice and information for parent/carers on school admissions, including key information that applies to all applications as well as some frequently asked questions are available in the Guide for Parents which is available at www.york.gov.uk/guideforparents or upon request from the School Admissions team.
+It is recommended that all applicants consider the information in the Guide for Parents before making an application. - The admission of children with an Education, Health and Care plan are covered by different admission regulations.
+Following negotiation, once a school has been named, a place will be allocated for these children before considering other applications.